Amy Robsart: Death and inquest

 hath done it, and nothing else.

 The jury's foreman assured Robert Dudley in a letter of his own that for all they could find out, it appeared to be an accident.
 Dudley, desperately seeking to avert damage from what he called "my case", was relieved to hear the impending outcome, but thought "another substantial company of honest men" should undertake a further investigation "for more knowledge of truth".
 This panel should include any of Lady Amy's available friends and her half-brothers John Appleyard and Arthur Robsart, both of whom he had ordered to Cumnor immediately after Amy's death.
 Nothing came of this proposal.

 The coroner's verdict, pronounced at the local Assizes on 1 August 1561, was that Lady Amy Dudley, "being alone in a certain chamber … accidentally fell precipitously down" the adjoining stairs "to the very bottom of the same".
 She had sustained two head injuries—one "of the depth of a quarter of a thumb", the other "of the depth of two thumbs".
 She had also, "by reason of the accidental injury or of that fall and of Lady Amy's own body weight falling down the aforesaid stairs", broken her neck, "on account of which … the same Lady Amy then and there died instantly; … and thus the jurors say on their oath that the Lady Amy … by misfortune came to her death and not otherwise, as they are able to agree at present".

-Amy Dudley was buried at St. Mary's, Oxford, in August 1560 with full pomp, including attendance by the Garter King of Arms and other heralds, which cost Dudley some £2,000 (roughly £1 million in 2021).
-He wore mourning for about six months but, as was within custom, did not attend the funeral, where Lady Amy Dudley's half-brothers, neighbours, as well as city and county prominence played the leading parts.
+Following her death, Amy Dudley's body was taken to Gloucester Hall, Oxford, where it lay in the room which may now be the Junior Common Room of Worcester College, Oxford.
+Her coffin was covered with black cloth and the arms of the Earl of Leicester.
+She was buried at St. Mary's, Oxford, on 22 September 1560 with full pomp, including attendance by the Garter King of Arms and other heralds, which cost Dudley some £2,000 (roughly £1 million in 2021).
+He wore mourning for about six months but, as was within custom, did not attend the funeral, at which Lady Amy Dudley's half-brothers and neighbours, as well as prominent city and county citizens, played leading parts.
 The court went into mourning for over a month; Robert Dudley retired to his house at Kew.